someparty/someparty/source/articles/2020-09-20-big-gay-hands.html.markdown

 >"I don't have a clear memory of what inspired it.
 My guess is that it was meant to be a message to people who felt they were on the periphery.
 I was giving advice based on my experiences at middle school of feeling excluded and rejected."

-CChandra's band features several Toronto-based musicians with whom readers of this newsletter should be well acquainted.
+Chandra's band features several Toronto-based musicians with whom readers of this newsletter should be well acquainted.
 Among the group, you'll find Victoria Cheong ([New Chance](https://www.newchance.biz/)) and [Bile Sister](https://bilesister.ca/)'s Julie Reich on vocals, Kristina Koski on keyboards, [Teenanger](https://teenanger.bandcamp.com/)'s Jon Schouten on guitar, Nyles Miszczyk on bass, and Jesse Locke of [Tough Age](https://tough-age.bandcamp.com/) on drums.

-The track's digital release includeS a dub remix of the single by Saturday Looks Good To Me legend Fred Thomas.
+The track's digital release includes a dub remix of the single by Saturday Looks Good To Me legend Fred Thomas.
 All proceeds raised are due for the [Encampment Support Network](https://twitter.com/esn_to) and the shelter organization [Through These Doors](https://www.throughthesedoors.org/).

 In 2018 the [Telephone Explosion](https://www.telephoneexplosion.com/) label collected and reissued Chandra's early work as the *Transportation EPs*.